 You can run multiple staircases in an experiment, consecutive or interleaved.
 However, each trial can only be in one staircase.
 To do this, make and add multiple staircase objects for the experiment.
 Then for each trial in a staircase, set trial object property withStaircase to specify which staircase to use.
 Each staircase will carry its value independently and will only update its value and threshold estimate after trials it’s used in.

 You can mix in any number of trials that don’t contain staircased elements.
-Staircases won't update their values or thresholds after those trials since they aren't used.
+Staircases won't update their values or threshold estimates after those trials.

 You can also have trials that don’t contain staircased elements but are still associated with a staircase such that they will be skipped if they would run after the staircase ends (e.g. from property maxNumReversals below).
 To do this, again use trial object property withStaircase.
 The trial will not actually be in the staircase, e.g. the staircase will still not update its value or threshold estimate after the trial.